keymetrics/doc-pm2/en/enterprise/guides/alerting.md

 #### Be alerted when a metrics go above a threshold

 The main use case of the feature is of course to alert you when metrics aren't normal.
-A basic alert should looks like that :
+A basic alert should looks like that:

 - Create an alert
 - Select the metric that you want to get alerted on